pawelszopinski/pawelszopinski/README.md

  I learn with help of the GOIT Academy.

- Happy to announce that I completed my first project.
+ Happy to announce that I completed my first team project.

- You can see my whole journey from goit-markup-hw-01 all the way down to goit-markup-hw-08 or check the final result (8th part).
+ It went fast and the result is preety good.
+Team work is a whole different story than solo mode.
+Maybe it's obvious, but for me it wasn't until now.
+ You can check it out here.
+[GH Repo link](https://github.com/pawelszopinski/icecream-team-goit)

- Currently I am preparing to my first team project.
+ Currently I am exploring FrontEnd Mentor site to pick up couple projects.
 So excited 😄

  👯 I’m looking to collaborate on HTML&CSS projects.